LiorSinai/liorsinai.github.io/_posts/2021-06-05-integer-partitions.md

 Note that in this problem permutations are distinct from each other, unlike the first problem.

-The next few sections will detail algorithms for these in Julia code.
+The rest of this post will detail algorithms for these in Julia code.

 ## Recursion